codeclimate/codeclimate-rubocop/config/contents/layout/end_alignment.md

-This cop checks whether the end keywords are aligned properly.
+Checks whether the end keywords are aligned properly.

 Three modes are supported through the `EnforcedStyleAlignWith` configuration parameter: